awsdocs/aws-amplify-console-user-guide/doc_source/reuse-backends.md

 1. For **Environment**, select the name of the backend environment to add\.
 You can use an existing environment or create a new one\.

 1. If you need to set up a service role to give Amplify the permissions it requires to make changes to your app backend, the console prompts you to perform this task\.
-For more information about creating a service role, see [Adding a service role to the Amplify console when you connect an app](how-to-service-role-amplify-console.md)\.
+For more information about creating a service role, see [Adding a service role](how-to-service-role-amplify-console.md)\.

 1. By default, full\-stack CI/CD is enabled\.
 Uncheck this option to turn off full\-stack CI/CD for this backend\.
 Turning off full\-stack CI/CD causes the app to run in *pull only* mode\.
 At build time, Amplify will automatically generate the `aws-exports.js` file only, without modifying the backend environment\.